 Unlike any Commodity, a child is a human being in a growing state.
-It is Vital that a child keeps in touch with their Parents and/or family.
+It is vital that a child keeps in touch with their parents and/or family.
 Child Custody cases in Pakistan can last years, so in order for the child not to develop any estrangement with its Non-Custodial Parent and their relatives/family, a Visitation Schedule can be requested to be drawn up, which is where our Family Lawyers can help in Child Visitation in Pakistan.

-Child Visitation in Pakistan is done through a Visitation Schedule, which is drawn up (usually within 6 months of initiating proceedings) by the Guardian/Family Court, and is reviewed on an Annual Basis, to ensure that, when needed, the time can be adjusted.
+Child Visitation in Pakistan is done through a Visitation Schedule, which is drawn up (usually within 6 months of initiating proceedings) by the Guardian/Family Court and is reviewed on an Annual Basis, to ensure that, when needed, the time can be adjusted.
 The important points that are covered are:-

-An Application to make amendments to the visitation Schedule can be submitted to the court at any time, and would be entertained if there is a real need for the visitation schedule to be amended, in the benefit and interest of the welfare of the minor.
+An Application to make amendments to the visitation Schedule can be submitted to the court at any time and would be entertained if there is a real need for the visitation schedule to be amended, in the benefit and interest of the welfare of the minor.

 It is noteworthy to mention that divorce / khulla proceedings do not need to be in place for a visitation schedule to be drawn up.
-Furthermore, It is not just biological parents who can request for a visitation schedule to be scheduled, and that Relatives can also apply for it through the court.
+Furthermore, It is not just biological parents who can request a visitation schedule to be scheduled, and that Relatives can also apply for it through the court.

 As a Custodial Parent, you could be fined for each visitation missed and be ordered to pay for Damages and (in extreme cases) lose custody of the child.
-Each missed visitation is recorded, and at the time of final judgement, it will surface as a negative in your conduct and character as a Parent.
+Each missed visitation is recorded, and at the time of final judgment, it will surface as a negative in your conduct and character as a Parent.